Holloway Sanatorium: In popular culture

+The facility featured in music videos in the early 1980s, such as Bucks Fizz, Adam Ant, The Cure, "Total Eclipse of the Heart" by Bonnie Tyler, "Pearly-Dewdrops' Drops" by Cocteau Twins, and "Forever Young" by Alphaville.
+The buildings were used to film the 1982 prison film, Scrubbers, starring Miriam Margolyes and Kathy Burke.
 The main building was used in some early episodes of Inspector Morse, including the very first episode, The Dead of Jericho.
 Inspector Morse is seen on the main staircase, and the Dining Hall is used in the opening scenes.
-The facility featured in music videos in the early 1980s, such as Bucks Fizz, Adam Ant, The Cure, Bonnie Tyler, "Pearly-Dewdrops' Drops" by Cocteau Twins, and Alphaville.
 The 1986 slasher film Slaughter High used the site for many scenes.

-The Main Hall (Recreation Hall) was used in the Michael Caine TV movie/mini Series Jack the Ripper when Chief Inspector Frederick Abberline questions the beggars.
+The Main Hall (Recreation Hall) was used in the Michael Caine TV film /mini Series Jack the Ripper when Chief Inspector Frederick Abberline questions the beggars.